Record retention, access, financial and programmatic records, supporting documents, SNAP, FFR

 These record retention policies apply to both paper and electronic storage of applicable information, including electronic storage of faxes, copies of paper document, images, and other electronic media.
 Institutions that rely on an electronic storage system must be able to assure such a system is stable, reliable, and maintains the integrity of the information.
 When storing electronic images of paper documents, the system must also assure a full, complete, and accurate representation of the original, including all official approvals.

-NIH, Inspectors General, the Comptroller General of the United States, and the pass-through entity, or any of their authorized representatives, must have the right of access to any documents, papers, or other records of the non-Federal entity which are pertinent to the NIH award, to make audits, examinations, excerpts, and transcripts.
-The right also includes timely and reasonable access to the non-Federal entity's personnel for the purpose of interview and discussion related to such documents.
-The rights of access in this section are not limited to the required retention period but lasts as long as the records are retained.
-Pass-through entities must not impose any other access requirements upon non-Federal entities.
+NIH, pass-through entities, Inspectors General, the Comptroller General of the United States, or any of their authorized representatives, must have the right of access to any records of the recipient or subrecipient pertinent to the NIH award, to perform audits, execute site visits, or for any other official use.
+This right also includes timely and reasonable access to the recipient's or subrecipient's personnel for the purpose of interview and discussion related to such documents or the NIH award in general.
+NIH's rights of access are not limited to the required retention period of this part but lasts as long as the records are retained.
+Pass-through entities must not impose any other access requirements upon subrecipients.